idslme/IDSL.FSA/README.md

 **MSPLibraryParameters**: A dataframe of tabulated headers and their values for each msp block

 ## MSP files management
 IDSL.FSA was designed to manage MSP format mass spectrometry files with different structures.
-IDSL.FSA provide various tools to manage *msp* files which a number of them are summerized below:
+IDSL.FSA provide various tools to manage *msp* files which a number of them are summarized below:

 ### `mgf2msp`
 The `mgf2msp` convert Mascot generic format files (*.mgf*) into NIST mass spectra format (*.msp*).
-The *`mgf2msp`* module is fast which requires <2 sec for mgf files with ~5,000 fragmentation blocks on a single thread.
+The `mgf2msp` module is fast which requires <2 sec for mgf files with ~5,000 fragmentation blocks on a single thread.

 	mgf2msp(path = getwd(), MGFfileName = "")

-*path:* Location of the original msp file
+***path:*** Location of the original msp file

 *MGFfileName:* Name of the mgf file with its extension